reedoooo/data-structures-and-algorithms/javascript/linked-list-kth/README.md

-# Code Challenge 07: linked-list-kth
+# Code Challenge 09: reverse-linked-list

 <!-- Description of the challenge -->

-Write the kth from end function for a linked list
+We have been asked to write a function in JavaScript to reverse a singly linked list.
+A linked list is a data structure that consists of a group of nodes, where each node contains a value and a reference (link) to the next node in the sequence.
+Reversing a linked list means changing the direction of the 'next' reference in every node such that the last node becomes the first and so on.

 ## Whiteboard Process